As exciting as travel itself is for young kids, we all know that toys are still an important part of your travel

-The trick with this age group its all about distraction for slightly longer periods and finding methods they can also self-entertain.
-Goes without saying still large enough that there are no parts that can be swallowed, and also make sure nothing that can roll away or get trapped in seats.
+The trick with this age group it’s all about distraction for slightly longer periods and finding methods they can also self-entertain.
+Goes without saying toys still need to be large enough that there are no parts that can be swallowed, and also make sure nothing that can roll away or get trapped in seats.

 We love Buckle Toy Buster as he keeps little hands busy and is so light and easy to store.
 There are 6 different clasps to play with and he’s easy to wash.

 Learn how to dress kitty a cute and fun toy idea for 18 months plus to work on those fine motor skills.
 With 11 different snap, tie, zip and button activities.
 (Also comes in learn to Dress Monkey if your little one isn’t too keen on the pinks).

 Water Wow books are nothing short of amazing!
 Such a simple concept, where a chunky paintbrush is filled with water and as they ‘paint’ the pages and the picture magically appears.

 An absolute favourite that has come all over the world with us is Alphabet Water Painting!
 Very similar to the Water Wow-style books, but they come clipped in a little bundle together – we had both alphabet and numbers.
 You can fill up the little water pen anywhere.
 Honestly, you will get hours of fun with this one!